 1. How active is the securitisation market in your jurisdiction?
-What types of securitisations are typical?
+What types of securitisations are typical in terms of underlying assets and receivables?

 Since the adoption of the Securitisation Law (see definition under paragraph 3 below) in 2004, Luxembourg has been a very active market for the setup of securitisation vehicles and the structuring of securitisation transactions and has become one of the major hubs for securitisation transactions in Europe.
-The Securitisation Law is very flexible and allows any type of securitisation transaction, with private placement or offer to the public, true sale or synthetic, tranched or untranched.
+The recent amendment of the Securitisation Law has further increased the efficiency and attractiveness of the Luxembourg securitisation market.
+The Securitisation Law is very flexible and allows any type of securitisation transaction, with private placement or offer to the public, true sale or synthetic, tranched or untranched, whereby the underlying assets can be passively or actively managed.
 Securitisation vehicles may be regulated or unregulated (see paragraph 9 below) and can create compartments to ring fence the assets and liabilities of a securitisation transaction from the ones of other transactions of the same securitisation vehicle.
-Of more than ca. 1,350 securitisation vehicles (ca. 6,000 compartments) active in Luxembourg as of today, only 33 are regulated.
+Of more than ca. 1.400 securitisation vehicles (ca. 6.000 compartments) active in Luxembourg as of today, only 33 are regulated.
+Securitisation vehicles in Luxembourg mainly invest in loans and debt securities and a significant proportion of them has exposures in equity instruments or fund units.